-- (i) Prohibiting imports of all goods originating in or shipped from North Korea - (ii) Prohibiting exports of all goods destined for North Korea - (iii) Sanctions, including restrictions on imports and exports of payment instruments, etc.
+(i) Prohibiting imports of all goods originating in or shipped from North Korea

+(ii) Prohibiting exports of all goods destined for North Korea

+(iii) Restrictions on imports and exports of payment instruments etc.

 In addition, in order to prevent the evasion of the sanctions related to import and export controls prescribed under the FEFTA, the customs authorities are strictly conducting law enforcement based on the Customs Act (Act No. 61 of 1954).